souhhmm/kratos_maze/README.md

 ## Submission

 Link to your fork of the repo (your updated package), along with a video.
-Further details will be communicated soon.
+[Google Form](forms.gle/qQ5oTvFYuaY6yCvq9).

 <hr></hr>